solderq35/hitruns-wiki/website/docs/beginner.md

 - These 2 options both add up to about $99 USD full price as of February 2024, and they will get you all of the main campaign missions (the 6 Season 1 missions, 8 Season 2 missions, 6 Season 3 missions), most of the bonus missions, and unique items (from a gameplay standpoint)

 **Long Answer**:
-As of [January 26, 2023](https://ioi.dk/hitman/news/2023/hitman-3-to-become-world-of-assassination), the main two Hitman 3 / Hitman World of Assassination editions are [HITMAN World of Assassination](https://store.steampowered.com/sub/672746/) and [HITMAN World of Assassination Deluxe Edition](https://store.steampowered.com/sub/963308/)
+As of [January 26, 2023](https://ioi.dk/hitman/news/2023/hitman-3-to-become-world-of-assassination), the main two Hitman 3 / WoA editions are [HITMAN World of Assassination](https://store.steampowered.com/sub/672746/) and [HITMAN World of Assassination Deluxe Edition](https://store.steampowered.com/sub/963308/)

 - See [Hitman 3 Steam Store page](https://store.steampowered.com/app/1659040/HITMAN_3/) for any additional / future game editions
 - The only difference between the two HITMAN World of Assassination editions is that HITMAN World of Assassination Deluxe Edition also includes: